deepinx/ems-beat-detection/README.md

 # EMS Beat Detection

-This repository contains the Matlab implementation of paper `An adaptive real-time beat detection method for continuous pressure signals`  at [Springer](https://link.springer.com/article/10.1007/s10877-015-9770-z) or link at [ResearchGate](https://www.researchgate.net/publication/281713164_An_adaptive_real-time_beat_detection_method_for_continuous_pressure_signals).
+This repository contains the Matlab implementation of paper `An adaptive real-time beat detection method for continuous pressure signals`  at [Springer](https://link.springer.com/article/10.1007/s10877-015-9770-z).
+You can download the full-text of this paper at [ResearchGate](https://www.researchgate.net/publication/281713164_An_adaptive_real-time_beat_detection_method_for_continuous_pressure_signals).